Home 9 General 9 What’s in a Level?

-What’s in a level?
+What’s in a Level?

 When you begin your journey to becoming a Sports Massage or Soft Tissue Therapist choosing the right course for you will likely be the biggest decision you make in your new career.
 And if you have started looking into the different courses available one of the first things you may have noticed is that there are different Levels available.
 So how do you know which Level is right for you?